kanisterio/kanister/examples/stable/mssql/README.md

 backup-dzchc                 29s

 # View the status of the actionset
-# Please make sure the name of the actionset here matches with name of the name of actionset that we have created already
+# Please make sure the name of the actionset here matches with the name of actionset that we have created above and make sure the status is complete.
 $ kubectl describe actionset backup-dzchc -n kanister
 ```